carpentries-incubator/high-dimensional-stats-r/_episodes/02-high-dimensional-regression.md

 These are exactly identical!
 This is because `limma` isn't performing any sharing of information when estimating effect sizes.
-This is in contrast to similar packages that use shrinkage, like `DESeq2`.
-These often use information sharing to shrink or moderate the effect size estimates.
+This is in contrast to similar packages that apply shrinkage to the effect size estimates, like `DESeq2`.
+These often use information sharing to shrink or moderate the effect size estimates, in the case of DESeq2 by again sharing information between features about sample-to-sample variability.
-In contrast, let's look at the p-values:
+In contrast, let's look at the p-values from `limma` and `lm`:

 <img src="../fig/rmd-02-plot-limma-lm-pval-1.png" title="plot of chunk plot-limma-lm-pval" alt="plot of chunk plot-limma-lm-pval" width="432" style="display: block; margin: auto;" />